smeagolthellama/szakdolgozat-notes/overview.md

  - High latency or low data rate should be handled.

-## Message format
+## Message format(s)

-A block of data with a signature from the source, and possibly from the nodes previous.
+Downstream: A block of data with a signature from the source, and possibly from the nodes previous.

+Upstream: Nodes advertise their load and capability, this data is passed around a bit to keep folks honest, but not too much, to avoid unneeded stress.

+Out-of-band: nodes who are joining or leaving communicate with bootstrap nodes, who also communicate with certain other nodes already in the network (to be chosen) to ascertain optimum initial positions.
+Bootstrap nodes also communicate with each other, but too many bootstrap nodes are more trouble than they solve.

 ## Connection timeline